-4. Motivations and objectives
+5. Motivations and objectives

-What are your motivations behind your research?
+The literature study dictates the motivation behind your research.
 State those motivations based on what you've learned from the literature survey.
 Then, list the objectives of your research in bullet form.
 Make sure your objectives are specific.